 - …and a thousand more ideas

-…yet some of us are using Social Media to broadcast our messages, and no more?
+…yet some of us are using social media to broadcast our messages, and nothing more?

 If we are using social media as a one-way tool to broadcast our messages, we are not only disrespecting and abusing the tools we have been given as marketers and communicators, but we are disrespecting the people with whom we have decided we would like to do business.

-If this describes your brand, please stop it TODAY!
+If this describes your brand, your company, or your firm, please stop it TODAY!